-In this section we develop a simple model of motivated agents, as in (Besley and Ghatak, 2005), extended to incorporate features of the multi-tasking model (Holmstrom and Milgrom, 1991).
-The goal is to provide a theoretical framework to generate predictions about the effects of incentive payment and how these might interact with the effects of social distance.
+In this section we develop a simple model of motivated agents.
+It extends Besley and Ghatak (2005) by incorporating features of the multi-tasking model (Holmstrom and Milgrom, 1991).
+The aim is to provide a theoretical framework that can generate predictions about the effects of incentive payment and how these might interact with the effects of social distance.

 Suppose agents exert unobservable effort in spreading awareness of a scheme to potential beneficiaries.
-The goal may either be the transmission of knowledge itself or it may be to increase programme enrolment.
+The goal may be either the transmission of knowledge itself or to increase programme enrolment.
 The principal can be thought of as a planner (say, the relevant government agency) who values either awareness of or enrolment in the programme among the eligible population.
-A given agent can interact with a fixed number of beneficiaries which we take to be exogenous.
+A given agent can interact with an exogenously fixed number of target households.